 - The toddler’s soft spot at the top of the head (called fontanelle) appears sunken.

 - The toddler would be disinterested in any activity.
-He will have lower levels of concentration and would act fussy when coaxed to do something.
+They will have lower levels of concentration and would act irritated or fussy when coaxed to do something.

-- Dehydration due to an infective cause will produce soft or watery stools even if the child is dehydrated.
+- If the dehydration is due to an infectious cause, you will notice soft or watery stools even if the child is dehydrated.

-When dehydration is only due to vomiting or overheating, then the bowel movement will be infrequent, and stools might be harder.
+When dehydration is due to vomiting or overheating, the bowel movement will be infrequent, and stools might be harder.

 If you suspect dehydration and these symptoms are present then contact your pediatrician or health care provider.